Aganoor

 Aganoor is a local market place of Aganoor village and north Kaler panchayat in Arwal district in Bihar, India.
 A hydroelectric power project station (SHP) is located here.
 The Indrapuri Barrage canal passes through the local market place.

 This village has a population of 5000 and three old temples.

 The nearest police station is located in Kaler; earlier, it was situated in Aganoor.
 This local market is a boundary of Arwal and Aurangabad district.
+Both these are the Naxal hit districts.
+The postal index number of Aganoor is 824143.